 - 1. ALPINE REHABILITATION & NURSING CENTER must confirm that the resident is medically stable for discharge and that resident has received one negative test result (Molecular test for SARS Cov 2 RNA) for COVID -19. - 2.
 ALPINE REHABILITATION & NURSING CENTER cannot accept a resident(s) who have been diagnosed with COVID 19 for admission from a hospital until verification of a negative test has been received. - 3.
 ALPINE REHABILITATION & NURSING CENTER will not deny admission of a resident based solely on a resident's COVID-19 diagnosis with the exception of residents of hospitals who have not yet tested negative. - 4.
-Newly admitted or readmitted residents should be monitored for evidence of COVID-19 for 14 days after admission/readmission despite having a negative test for COVID -19.
+Newly admitted or readmitted residents should be monitored for evidence of COVID-19 for 14 days after admission/readmission despite having a negative test for COVID-19.
 Upon admission or readmission to the facility, resident(s) will be placed on precautionary quarantine.
-A Quarantine sign that says, "STOP, Quarantine, Droplet precautions, You need the following PPE to enter this room: Gown, Respirator Mask, goggles or shield, Gloves, bandana/Cap" should be posted on residents room door to alert staff of the residents status of "precautionary quarantine."
+A "Q" sign ADD FACILITY SPECIFIC SIGNAGE should be posted on residents room door to alert staff of the residents status of "precautionary quarantine."
 Resident(s) will be monitored for symptoms consistent with COVID 19 for the duration of the precautionary quarantine.
 Staff should follow standard precautions with mask for residents who are on precautionary quarantine.